openscad/openscad/README.md

 * [Bison (2.4 -> )](http://www.gnu.org/software/bison/)
 * [Flex (2.5.35 -> )](http://flex.sourceforge.net/)
 * [pkg-config (0.26 -> )](http://www.freedesktop.org/wiki/Software/pkg-config/)

+Note that many of these package in turn have their own dependencies not listed here.
+These will typically be installed automatically by the package manager on your system when you install the packages listed above.

+### Supported systems

+Building from source works best on current operating systems.
+Operating systems that are near or past "end of life" may not work.
+Please see the "building from sources" wikibooks link at the end of this file for tips on unusual build situations.

 ### Getting the source code